mathren/top_down_compact_obj_mass/README.md

 adopted in stellar evolution calculations (like those in [Farmer et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...887...53F/abstract)) might be under-resolved.
 They showed that this can impact the predicted BH masses.
-This may introduce an uncertainty, depending on the source of the nuclur physics data, in the maximum black hole mass below the pair-instability gap of ~20%, which is comparable to the accuracy of our fit.
+This may introduce an uncertainty, depending on the source of the nuclear physics data, in the maximum black hole mass below the pair-instability gap of ~20%, which is comparable to the accuracy of our fit.